There are so many reasons to love Jack Russell Terriers; they have big hearts and a wide set of skills.

 The Golden Jack Retriever may seem like a puzzling combination of parent breeds, but the results are doggone darling!
 They come in several colors, buy most will have a yellow or white coat, though some may also display brown colors.

 These Russell-terrier-golden-retriever mixes tend to embody the characteristics of both breeds, as thy are energetic, goofy, and love, love, love swimming in the water.
-These are great dogs for active owners — including families with young kiddos.
+These are great small dogs for families with young kiddos.

 The Jack Russell and German Shepherd mix is not a very common pooch, but these intelligent canines sure do look cute!
 Just be sure these pooches have plenty of space, as they sure do have plenty of energy.